uujnas/Basic-Rails-API/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Rails Api using versioning routes and jbuilder

 Things you may want to cover:

-* Ruby version
+* created new rails app

+* install required gem jbuilder

+* created model. for database I have used posgresql
+* 1.rails db:create db:migrate db:seed

-* System dependencies
+* API Versioning

-* Configuration
+* Views with jbuilder

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 * ...